 Main Sources: The Louvre Museum Official Website; Encyclopedia Britannica

-Paris' Louvre Museum is primarily known today for its astoundingly large collection of painting, sculpture, drawings and other cultural artifacts.
-But before it became one of the world's most extensive and impressive art collections, it was a royal palace and a crucial part of the fortifications that protected early medieval Paris from invaders.
+The Louvre Museum is primarily known today for its astoundingly rich collection of paintings, sculptures, drawings and other, mostly European, cultural artifacts.
+But before it became one of the world's largest and most impressive art collections, it held a much different function.
+The Parisian museum now visited by millions of people each year was, until fairly recently, a royal palace and a crucial part of the fortifications that protected early medieval Paris from invaders.

 The Louvre During The Medieval Period

 1190: King Philippe Auguste builds a massive fortress on the site of the current-day Louvre in an effort to protect the cité from invaders.
 The fortress is constructed around four large moats and defensive towers.
 An enormous keep, referred to as the Grosse tour, stood at the center.
-The lower levels of this fortress are all that remain and can be partially visited today.
+The lower levels of this fortress are all that remain; they can be partially visited today.

-1364: The Louvre no longer serves its original purpose, prompting an architect serving King Charles V to reconvert the former fortress into a lavish royal palace.
+1364: The Louvre has ceased to serve its original purpose, prompting an architect working for King Charles V to reconvert the former fortress into a lavish royal palace.

 The medieval guise of the palace featured a prominent spiral staircase and a "pleasure garden", while the interiors were decorated with tapestries and sculpture.